|Available for||Roles||Super Admin|

-If you save a chart as a Look, it will appear as entry in your 'Looks' folder.
+If you save a chart as a Look, it will appear as an entry in the 'Looks' section of the folder you are viewing.
 From the folder, you can add individual Looks to existing dashboards.
-Looks can be edited via your 'Looks' folder.
+Looks can be edited via the folders in which they are kept.
 Any edits made to a Look will be reflected on all dashboards to which the Look has been added.

 When should a chart be saved as a Look?

 We recommend saving a chart as a Look if you plan on using the chart on multiple custom dashboards and the chart will be edited regularly to make changes to data, filters, and/or its visualization.